 Today we eat almost 27 kilos (60 pounds) per person per year.

 Have been studying the effects of HFCS for many years.

-hand experience with the growing epidemic and wrote about his findings in The Handbook of Obesity.
+And wrote about his findings in The Handbook of Obesity.

 "Fructose is absorbed differently.